Rubén Alonso Rosales

 Rubén Alonso Rosales (11 January 1925 – 13 May 2000) was a Salvadoran politician who was a member of the six-man junta government that took control of El Salvador as a result of the peaceful coup in 1960.

 Early life

-Born in the tiny village of Paraiso De Osorio, La Paz department, El Salvador, to Vicente and Maria Soriano Rosales as the third child of seven.
+Born in the village of Paraíso de Osorio, La Paz department, El Salvador, to Vicente and María Soriano Rosales as the third child of seven.
 Despite his father's effort to have his male children help on the farm, his mother, a school teacher, insisted that all their children obtain an education and made all efforts to ensure that they received at least a high school education, having to send all children to a larger town, Cojutepeque, to achieve that.
 Showing interest in entering the military at the age of fifteen, his parents worked hard to enroll him into the country's military academy.